CoRDI 2025

 Registration

-Registration for the 2nd CoRDI from 26-28 August is open, we invite you to register.
+Registration for the 2nd CoRDI from 26-28 August is open until 8 August, we invite you to register.
 Tickets can be purchased via the Eventbrite booking system.

 The Early Bird tickets for 299 euros (incl. taxes), which are limited to 250 are already sold.
 Regular tickets cost 399 euros (incl. taxes).
 Admission to the entire conference, daytime catering and the evening event on Campus Melaten with food, guided tours and other activities around the WZL Machine Hall are included in the ticket price.